- Explore Zagreb, one of the most beautiful capital cities in Europe

 Day 4: Truffle Hunting in Motovun Forest

 Today you'll head from Motovun southwest to the Istrian village of Vrh.
-This is a charming hilltop town, but for today's purpose it will serve as a meeting point.
+This is a charming hilltop town, but for today's purpose, it will serve as a meeting point.
 Upon arrival, you'll head to the bell tower where you'll meet an English-speaking guide who will lead you on the day's primary activity: hunting for wild truffles.

-You'll transfer to the nearby country house of a seasoned professional who has 40-years experience hunting for wild truffles in the Mediterranean forests of the area.
+You'll transfer to the nearby country house of a seasoned professional who has 40-years of experience hunting for wild truffles in the Mediterranean forests of the area.
 He'll introduce you to dogs trained specially to hunt truffles, and after an aperitif, you'll venture into the forest and begin the hunt.

 The tour takes about three hours total.
 However, the initial truffle hunt takes just 45 minutes, at which point you'll spend the remainder of the time at the country house learning how to prepare a meal with truffles as the star ingredient.
 The friendly hosts will serve you local wine, cheese, truffle flavored honey, and other delicacies as you work, which you can also buy at the estate.